iroblesrazzaq/eeg-motor-imagery/README.md

 EEG Motor Imagery Decoding with EEGNet
 ======================================

-This project builds an end-to-end, production-style pipeline to decode motor imagery (left vs. right hand) from EEG using an EEGNet-style CNN, plus a classical CSP + LDA/SVM baseline.
+This project builds an end-to-end, production-style pipeline to decode motor imagery (left/right hand, foot, tongue) from EEG using an EEGNet-style CNN, plus a classical CSP + LDA/SVM baseline.
 The outline below is a concrete checklist you can follow to stand up the codebase, run experiments, and report results.

 Repository layout
 -----------------
 - `src/` — core code: datasets, preprocessing, models (EEGNet + baselines), train/eval scripts, utils.
 - `configs/` — YAML configs to drive experiments (dataset splits, model hyperparams, training settings).
 - `data/raw/` — downloaded EEG recordings (organized by subject/session).
+For BCI IV 2a, expect files like `A01T.gdf` (labeled training) and `A01E.gdf` (unlabeled eval).
 - `data/processed/` — cached epochs/features (NumPy/NPZ) for faster training.
 - `notebooks/` — exploratory analysis and result summaries.
 - `README.md` — this guide.